Here are some tips to ensure your pet’s safety:

 - Candies are definitely not good for your pets – both cats and dogs.
 Chocolate is poisonous and tin foil and cellophane wrappers can be hazardous if swallowed.

 - It is not a good idea to let the family dog accompany your children on their trick-or-treat mission without the company of an adult.
-Children may a have difficult time handling the pet with so many others around.
+Children may a have a difficult time handling the pet with so many others around.

 Have a happy and safe Halloween and remember that your comments are always welcomed here!